pachyderm/docs/content/2.3.x/troubleshooting/_index.md

 Pachyderm has a built-in logging system that collects information about events in your Pachyderm environment at pipeline, datum, and job level.
-See [pachctl logs](../../reference/pachctl/pachctl_logs).

 To troubleshoot the cluster itself, use the `kubectl` tool troubleshooting tips.
 A few basic commands that you can use